 Its territory is equipped with an efficient public bus and train transportation system, which connects it to the main regional and national cities, in particular with the cities of central Italy.
 The use of personal bicycles is widespread.

-Known throughout the world, it is home to one of the main Italian and most famous water parks.
+Known throughout the world, it is home to one of the most famous Italian water parks.
 Rimini, together with the provincial city of Riccione, welcomes hundreds of thousands of young people every year attracted by the variety of its nightlife.

 In Rimini you can appreciate a simple cuisine of peasant and seafaring tradition; it can be enjoyed in luxury restaurants as well as in kiosks on the beach.
 A piadina (flatbread) with cold cuts and cheese, or a cassoni (stuffed piadina with ingredients of your choice); tagliatelle, tagliolini, ravioli, cappelletti and strozzapreti to be served with a meat sauce or with a fish sauce; the local fish are blue fish (sardines, mackerel ...), sole, mullets as well as clams, mussels, grooved razor shell and snails.
 Typical of the area is the ‘brodetto’ (soup), a dish with various qualities of stewed fish with tomato and spices.
 Typical wines include: Sangiovese, Trebbiano, Pagadebit, Albana and Cagnina.

-Rimini in addition to being the center of large summer events (including the Molo Street Parade and the Summer Pride) has a very active gay life thanks to the gay bars and gay clubs present throughout the year and not only in the summer.
+In addition to being the center of large summer events (including the Molo Street Parade and the Summer Pride), Rimini has a very active gay life thanks to the gay bars and clubs present throughout the year and not only in the summer.

 In Rimini and in Romagna "we live well" and for this reason it is often called the Wellness Valley, for its excellence in offering well-being and a good quality of life for residents and tourists.
 Every year the main international fair dedicated to fitness, wellness, business, sport, physical culture and healthy nutrition is held in Rimini: the Rimini Wellness.